postpayio/ness/README.md

 ## Format

-Specifies the input data source format, the default format is `parquet`:
+Specify the input data source format, the default format is `parquet`:

 ```py
 import ness